by David Salman

 - Thyme (Thymus officinalis ‘English’).

-The easiest way to use annuals that are especially valuable at attracting bees, is to plant one of our annual seed mixes that have been especially formulated to do the job.
+The easiest way to use annuals that are especially valuable at attracting bees, is to plant one of our seed mixes that have been specially formulated to do the job, such as honey bee mix with a mix of annual and perennial seeds.
 Just seed the mix into one of your raised beds or dig up an adjacent patch of soil next to your vegetables and sow in the spring.

 © All articles are copyrighted by High Country Gardens.
 Republishing an entire High Country Gardens blog post or article is prohibited without permission.
 Please feel free to share a short excerpt with a link back to the article on social media websites, such as Facebook and Pinterest.